menu close

 #6 Internal Audit

-CPS 234 mandates a minimum standard, Canon Business Services' (formerly Harbour IT) SIEM goes beyond, giving actionable information as needed, with auditable logs for every process.
-Embracing the principles of remote monitoring and management (RMM), our cloud services take a similar approach, with our development teams constantly monitoring and improving security controls as the cybercrime environment evolves.
+PS 234 mandates a minimum standard, Canon Business Services' (formerly Harbour IT) SIEM goes beyond, giving actionable information as needed, with auditable logs for every process.
+Our cloud services take a similar approach, with our development teams constantly monitoring and improving security controls as the cybercrime environment evolves.

 Benefits of implementing CPS 234